Our small and meaningful good deeds will create a ripple effect of service from others who will help and encourage others.

 The IPCDF Story

 In 2005, 101 Alpha Kappa Alpha women created the Imani Pearls Community Development Foundation to build stronger, healthier neighborhoods on Chicago’s South Side.
-One year later, IPCDF gained status as a 501 (c) (3) tax-exempt charitable foundation.
+In the same year, IPCDF gained status as a 501 (c) (3) tax-exempt charitable foundation.

 Named after the Kwanza principle, Imani, which is also the Swahili word for “faith,” we operate on the premise that a helping hand can transform the life of someone who can spin adversity into something beautiful – like a cultured pearl – and bring new hope to our communities.